Faculty

 Recent performance highlights include concerts with lutenist Paul O’Dette of Dowland’s complete Lachrimae at the Metropolitan Museum of Art, concerts at the Venice Biennale and Berkeley Festival, appearances with the Venice Baroque Orchestra, Folger Consort, and ARTEK, as well as early opera residencies at Carnegie Mellon University.
 He is a contributor to The Cambridge Companion to Shakespeare and Contemporary Dramatists, and The Cambridge Guide to the Worlds of Shakespeare.
 Lawrence has been teaching at Bloom since 2008.

-photo credit: Terry Gruber Contact Larry HERE.
+photo credit: Tina Gutierrez Contact Larry HERE.

 Rainer Beckmann